JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.markdown

 To access this image in Python I used the [facebook-scraper package](pypi.org/project/facebook-scraper/) which returns all meta information about the scraped posts, including any image [URLs](https://scontent-zrh1-1.xx.fbcdn.net/v/t1.0-9/119551251_3859069730824010_1525164325381591588_o.jpg?_nc_cat=105&_nc_sid=730e14&_nc_ohc=i1l_QNfIiMkAX-mjbXc&_nc_ht=scontent-zrh1-1.xx&oh=962d8220995ab6f232386ecee2268608&oe=5F889D5E).

 As soon as you have your URL (wherever it may come from) you can use the following code to read the image into memory as a numpy array.
 For that you may need to install [scikit-image (skimage)](https://pypi.org/project/scikit-image/).
-You will also need matplotlib.
+You will also need matplotlib for plotting.

 ```python
 from skimage import io